hakosaj/PygameAI/README.md

 ## Status and steps until phase 1 is completed

 ### Flappy
-  - Implement the Neural Net-evolution-agent
+  - Implement the Deep-Q CNN
   - Update Q-learning reward scheme etc. so that it actually converges
   - File selection based on argument